 The confusing legal status of ridesharing & the complicated insurance claim process may leave you wondering what to do if an Uber driver hits you.

-Below we’ve created a quick reference guide to help you through the immediate aftermath of an Uber accident and the financial recovery process to come.
+Below we’ve created a quick reference guide to help you through the immediate aftermath of an Uber accident, and the financial recovery process to come.
 Hopefully, you’ll never have to ask what to do if an Uber driver hits you, but we’ll have your back if you do.

 Motorcyclist hit by an Uber driver